nuta/ftl/README.md

 ### Per-container userspace OS

-FTL kernel provides only hypervisor-like interfaces such as vCPU and VM space (virtual address space).
+FTL kernel provides only hypervisor-like minimalistic interfaces.
 Most of OS features such as the concept of process is implemented in a userspace library, which we call *userspace OS*.

 Each container instance has its own isolated userspace OS.
 This lets you run Linux containers on their own isolated Linux-like application kernels, similar to [gVisor](https://github.com/google/gvisor).